Classic Camera Lens Mounts

 by Karen Nakamura

-Many people use their Leica R lenses on Canon SLRs (including digital SLRs such as the Canon EOS 10D/20D) with an adapter that is widely available (see CameraQuest.com for a source in the USA).
-I use mine with the Hansa adapter which I bought in Japan (picture right).
-It does not matter if you have 1, 2, 3, or ROM cams on your R lens if you are using it on another camera since you will always be shooting using open-aperture metering.
+Many people use their classic Leica R lenses on digital SLRs (such as Canon EOS and Panasonic Lumix series cameras) with widely available lens adaptors (see CameraQuest.com for a source in the USA).
+For example, I use my Leica R lenses on my Canon EOS, Ricoh GXR, and Panasonic Lumix Micro-four-thirds cameras using a variety of adaptors.
+In the case of R-lenses, it does not matter if you have 1, 2, 3, or ROM cams if you are using it on another camera since you will always be shooting using open-aperture metering.
 The system works fantastically well.
 I have some photographs using the 180mm Elmarit on my gallery page.
 You can also easily adapt Hasselblad V system lenses for the Canon EOS camera as well as other lens mounts.

 Will it fit?
 In order for an adapter to work, there are two factors.
-The first is the body "lens registration" distance or the distance from the lens mount to the film surface.
+The first is the body "lens registration" distance or the distance from the lens mount to the film surface (some people also call this the flange-back distance).
 The second is the mount "throat size" or the diameter of the mount.
 For an adapter to slip in between the body and lens of differing manufacturers, the registration distance of the lens must be greater than the registration distance of the body; and the throat-size of the lens must be smaller than the throat size of the body mount.
 I've sorted this chart by increasing lens registration distance.

 35mm Rangefinders